yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-cloud/tutorials/create-security-policy.md

         parent: "Tutorials"
 ---

-## <a name="what-is-a-policy"></a>What is a security policy ?
+## <a name="introduction"></a> Introduction

 A security policy encapsulates several options that can be applied to a key.
 It acts as a template that can override individual sections of an API key (or identity) in Tyk.
-A good example is if you had 10,000 API keys issued, how would you ensure that all 10,000 users received an upgraded quota, or access to a new API that you have published?

-You could manually modify all 10,000 keys, or you could apply a policy to each of those tokens when you create them, and then just modify the policy once.
-**NOTE:** Policy settings override any Key settings you may have set up.

-Policies can set:

-*   Access lists for API and versions
-*   Access lists for method and path (granular control)
-*   Rate limit for a user
-*   Quota for a user

-Each of these can also be overridden in isolation using the partitioning options.
-When partitioning a policy, only one segment of the policy will be applied to the token.
-So, for example, if you need to set quotas and rate limits on a per client basis, but want to manage access control across all of your clients, a partitioned policy with only the ACL enabled would achieve this.
+See [What is a Security Policy?][8]

 ## <a name="with-dashboard"></a>Tutorial: Create a security policy with the Dashboard